Data Products and Requests

 Environmental Review

-WNHP data is commonly used in the development and evaluation of projects that must comply with SEPA and/or NEPA requirements.
+WNHP data is commonly in the development and evaluation of projects that must comply with SEPA and/or NEPA requirements.
 Additionally, our staff review and comment on SEPA and NEPA documents during the environmental review process, especially if it has been determined that the proposed action may impact rare plants or rare/high quality ecological communities.

 Submitting Data to the Natural Heritage Program